Wheeler1711/submm_python_routines/README.md

 2. Start the docker engine
    - Check Apps for Windows, OSX
    - Use a command-line call in unix
-   - It is possible configure the docker engine to start on start-up for your machine.
+   - It is possible to configure the docker engine to start on start-up for your machine.

 3. Testing Docker Engine and Client
-The docker *engine/Server*, not only client must both be running.
+The docker *engine/Server*, not only the client must both be running.
 Check for them in terminal with:

 `docker version`